 Philips SmartSleep

-Key features: 20-40 min sunrise, sunset, FM radio, alarm tones, weekday and weekend alarms, reading light, dimmable clock.
+Key features: Sunrise, sunset, FM radio, alarm tones, two programmable alarm times, reading light, dimmable clock.

 Price: $$$